The Risks of DIY Sewage Flood Cleanup in Your Home

-You should also never enter your home if the main power switch was not turned off before flooding.
-Touching electrical lines, wires, equipment, and fixtures during and after a flood, even with the power switched off, can be dangerous.
+You should also never enter your home if you did not turn off the main power switch before flooding.
+Touching electrical lines, wires, equipment, and fixtures during and after a flood can be dangerous even with the power switched off.

 Water damage is a progressive issue, so the longer you wait to deal with standing water, the greater the damage to your home.
 Your carpets, your furniture, your walls, and much more, will be compromised without quick and proper intervention.

-Furthermore, sewage flood restoration poses unique challenges and very real dangers.
-Professional restoration technicians use the proper equipment and follow standard safety procedures and remediation techniques that typical homeowners would not normally have access to.
+Furthermore, sewage flood restoration poses unique challenges and genuine dangers.
+Professional restoration technicians use the proper equipment and follow standard safety procedures and remediation techniques that typical homeowners would not normally access.